-Detailed and informative analyses were often left for the design phase of a project, resulting in fairly conservative project cost estimates, in order to ensure positive benefit cost ratios (ones that don't substantially reduce upon entering design/construction authorization).
-This is all to say, that during the feasibility study phase, existing information about the levee system performed by the State of California's Urban Levee Evaluation (ULE) went partially unused, and conservative assumptions were used.
+Detailed and informative analyses were often left for the design phase of a project, resulting in overly conservative project cost estimates, assuming worst-case design conditions.
+Indeed, during the feasibility study phase, existing information about the levee system performed by the State of California's Urban Levee Evaluation (ULE) that could have helped reduce the cost estimate went partially unused, and conservative assumptions were instead used.

-During the feasibility study phase, several reaches were identified as requiring a higher level of improvement than those identified from the ULE work.
+For example, during the feasibility study phase, several reaches were identified as requiring a higher level of improvement than those identified from the ULE work.
 This resulted in higher estimated costs and higher contingencies.
 Although individual features were not analyzed in detail to determine specific reductions in program costs, several elements were identified as requiring much less robust re-build.
 These include the improvements near Brookside and Mosher Slough.

-Further, recent cost projections of Ten Mile Slough, which is currently designed and awaiting environmental clearances, are projected below those prepared in the 2017 feasibility estimates.
-In most cases, a conservative cost estimate is beneficial; however, several principles of SJAFCA's program are to be financially frugal with local funding.
+Further, recent cost projections of Ten Mile Slough, which is currently designed and awaiting environmental clearances, are now projected to come in below those prepared in the 2017 feasibility estimates.
+Further, comparing USACE cost-estimates to actual bid costs for over a dozen flood projects being implemented in the Sacramento area demonstrates that USACE estimates are always significantly conservative.
+In most cases, a conservative cost estimate is beneficial for future planning and helps minimize long-term financial risk; however, several principles of SJAFCA's program are to be financially frugal with local funding and not raise more money from property owners than will be required.
+SJAFCA also notes that USACE is required by statute to regularly develop new costs estimates, and such estimates have a tendency to fluctuate wildly based on market conditions, but these updated estimates do not generate actionable information until such time as USACE incorporates the use of actual site conditions.
 As such, SJAFCA has decided to program funding on the lower side of the "first cost" range (i.e., lower contingency).
-Given the program's multi-year implementation, likely to extend more than 15 years, several program changes and cost adjustments are expected, allowing the Agency to adjust as more detailed design information is obtained.